 Thomas Shevory is Professor of Politics at Ithaca College.
-He has published five books and numerous scholarly articles on issues related to law, public policy, and popular culture, with special attention to health and environment.
+He has published six books and numerous scholarly articles on issues related to law, public policy, and popular culture, with special attention to health and environment.

 Shevory's work on legal history has investigated the political meanings of early constitutionalism, focusing on the relationship between ideology, interpretation and political economy in the jurisprudence of John Marshall and the early Supreme Court.